rust-lang/book/nostarch/chapter05.md

 other parameter.

 We chose `&self` here for the same reason we used `&Rectangle` in the function
-version: we don’t want to take ownership, and we just want to read the data in the struct, not write to it.
+version: We don’t want to take ownership, and we just want to read the data in the struct, not write to it.
 If we wanted to change the instance that we’ve called the method on as part of what the method does, we’d use `&mut self` as the first parameter.
 Having a method that takes ownership of the instance by